alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

      | ----- | ----- | ----- |
      | Branch Name | main | *This is prepopulated* |

-# Lab 2 - DevSecOps
+# Lab 2 - DevSecOps (Pre-Completed - Reference Only)

+> **Note:** This lab has been pre-completed for you.
+We will walk through the security scanning configuration during the workshop introduction, but you will not need to create these steps.
+The security scans are already integrated into your pipeline.

 ## Summary:
 Our security team has implemented orchestration of **Fortify** and **OWASP** scans for our code in a reusable form **(templates)**.
 In order to improve our security posture they have also added policies to enforce us to include those templates